This website uses cookies

 Submissions of a paper and promotion of young scientists:

-With the Call for Papers, the German Geothermal Association invites all interested parties to present their current research results at the DGK 2025.
-Abstracts can be submitted until June 30, 2025.
 Young scientists are also invited to take part in the Science Bar.
 The Science Bar poster competition offers the opportunity to present bachelor's, master's or doctoral theses to a specialist audience.
 The best presentation will be awarded the Young Scientist Prize.
 The long versions of the papers can be submitted from September - ideally by shortly before the start of the congress.
 Each contribution will receive a DOI number via Zenodo.
 Presentations can also be published in the digital conference proceedings.

 Further information and the possibility of submission can be found at: